Biancaa-R/Linux-device-drivers-on-Edge/README.md

 4. sudo apt install -y build-essential
 5. sudo reboot

-   //for opening of a fresh kernal
+   //for opening of a fresh kernel

 // 4. is necessary as we are running c scripts therefore it requires gcc , make